shikai06/Student-Information/README.md

 # Student-Information
-Web Dev Elective 1 exercise PHP practice to create a simple no design Student information, with a CRUD functions.
+Web Dev Elective 1 exercise reviewing PHP and create simple no design Student information, with a CRUD functions.